 Speed is one of the qualities used to measure a successful knowledge transfer.
 Quick solutions and staying one step ahead of the competition is the name of the game.
 Hannover Re searches systematically for new business opportunities in order to generate sustainable growth and strengthen the company’s profitable development.
 With a view to identifying opportunities and successfully translating ideas into business, Hannover Re adopts a number of closely related approaches in order to achieve holistic opportunity and risk management.
 Of significance here is the interplay without overlaps of the various functions within opportunity and risk management, which is ensured by defined interfaces.

 Since as long ago as 2010 the stand-alone service unit “Business Opportunity Management” has been assigned to the Chief Executive Officer’s area of responsibility.
 This is a clear reflection of the considerable importance that Hannover Re attaches to opportunity management.
-The monitoring and active networking carried out by the innovative minds involved give rise to close links with other projects, working groups and bodies, such as with the working group on “Emerging Risks und Scientific Affairs” in regard to emerging risks and opportunities (see page 22 “Other risks”).
+The monitoring and active networking carried out by the innovative minds involved give rise to close links with other projects, working groups and bodies, such as with the working group on “Emerging Risks und Scientific Affairs” in regard to emerging risks and opportunities (see “Other risks”).
 The working group carries out qualitative assessments of emerging risks.
 As a result, however, not only are the potential risks analysed but also any available business opportunities.
-In the year under review, for example, issues such as general environmental pollution, climate change and associated questions of liability, e-cigarettes and the risks of lithium-ion batteries as well as cyber-risks were explored by the working group.
+In 2015, for example, issues such as “Safe food and its availability”, “Drones” and “Claims from incidents of sports trauma” have been explored by the working group.

 If a business idea is translated into reality and a new reinsurance product results, the normal procedure – provided the criteria defined for this purpose by Risk Management are applicable – is to work through the so-called new product process.
 This process is supported by Risk Management at Hannover Re.
 The process is always worked through if a contractual commitment is to be entered into in a form not previously used by Hannover Re or if the exposure substantially exceeds the existing scope of coverage.
 If this is the case, all material internal and external influencing factors are examined beforehand by Risk Management (e. g. implications for the overall risk profile or the risk strategy) and an assessment is made.
 Risk Management ensures that before it can be used or sold a new reinsurance product must be approved by the Executive Board.